-PyData Chicago is a gathering of users and developers of data analysis
+PyData Chicago is a group for users and developers of

-place to share ideas and learn from each other about how best
+data analysis tools to share ideas and learn from each

 PyData Chicago presents a monthly speaker series, called Elocutionist